logzio/logz-docs/_source/user-guide/cloud-siem/siemplify.md

 Each playbook starts with a custom trigger from an incoming alert.

-To associate your playbook with a specific Logz.io alert, you need to initialize this trigger by mapping the relevant Logz.io alert parameters.
+To associate your playbook with a specific Logz.io alert, you need to initialize this trigger by setting the relevant Logz.io alert parameters.

 **`<Alert Name> Equals <FIELD>`**